Category Archives: Dark Comedy Films

 By that time I didn’t care anymore.

 Nice effort for a while by Stranger Than Fiction (2000) and fans of black comedy should take notice.
-With a strong premise and mostly good build-up, the follow-through fails and I was left bewildered and confused rather than completely satisfied.
+With a strong premise and mostly good build-up, the follow-through failed and I was left bewildered rather than completely satisfied.

 Zola-2021